SanderRonde/wc-lib/README.md

 </style>`;
 ```

 If any of these elements were to be removed from your HTML, you'd notice the type error and you could remove the offending CSS rule.
+You could also pass in enums.
+This can be great when combined with toggled classes.
+Say for example, that you have some code that applies a `hover` style to some button element.
+You could instead apply `STATES.HOVER`, after which you pass the `STATES` enum to the toggle types, which allows you to pick `hover` as a togglable state.
+This way your CSS can reference your code, adding even more type safety.
 It also has the benefit of removing the possibility of any typos in your CSS which can be a huge cause of frustration.

 ## License